Rh56/9Pad/README.md

 # 9Pad
-My custom macro pad for hackclubs blueprint.
-This my first time ever creating a PCB or schematic, so I tried to follow the tutorial while making it my own.
+My custom macro pad!
+I plan to use this to improve my workflow while doing school work or other tasks on my computer by binding the buttons to different shortcuts.
+This was first time ever creating a PCB or schematic, so I tried to follow the tutorial while making it my own.
+I definitely learned a ton.
 If I did this project again I would want to add an encoder and the OLED display, I was just unsure how I would wire them.
 Overall, I think I learned a lot and really enjoyed making this project!

 BOM:
 - 1x XIAO RP2040